Last updated - August 3, 2019

 WordPress Backup Plugins

 There is a possibility that your hosting service is offering you options to backup your site.
 But, they may not be as reassuring as you store your own backups.
-Some may not keep it for long, and certain other may charge you when you try to restore.
+Some may not keep it for long, and certain others may charge you when you try to restore.
 There are a lot of plugins in the WordPress plugin directory that would help you with periodic backup creation.
 Let’s look into some of these options:

-Jetpack is one of the most downloaded plugins in the WordPress repository.
+Jetpack’s free version is one of the most downloaded plugins in the WordPress repository.
 This is because it has wonderful capabilities that help you manage multiple aspects of your WordPress site.
 Securing your site with timely backups is one of them.
 Jetpack actually works with multiple modules, which you can choose according to your requirement.

 Backup is a paid module with Jetpack.
 You need to have an account with WordPress.com to use this service.
 There are different options that you can choose, according to the requirements of your site.